PyRepair/maniple/training-data/summarize-experiment/pandas/169/prompt_response_response_1.md

-The error seems to be occurring when an empty DataFrame is passed to the `quantile()` function.
-This causes a ValueError when trying to compute quantiles on an empty subset of data.

-To fix this issue, we can add a check at the beginning of the `quantile()` function to handle the case when the DataFrame is empty.
-If the DataFrame is empty, we can return an empty DataFrame or Series (depending on the input parameter `q`) without attempting to compute quantiles.
+Based on the provided information, it appears that the issue with the `quantile` function arises from the `data._data.quantile` call when the input DataFrame is empty.
+This results in the error message "ValueError: need at least one array to concatenate".
+The function fails to handle the case of an empty DataFrame when attempting to compute the quantile.

+To address this issue, the method `_get_numeric_data` should be debugged to ensure it retrieves the numeric data correctly, especially when dealing with datetime data.
+It should be modified to handle the case of an empty DataFrame by either returning an empty DataFrame with the correct structure or incorporating logic to skip the quantile computation when no numeric data is available.

+Additionally, the `_check_percentile` method's behavior should be reviewed to ensure it correctly handles the verification of the percentile value.

-Here's the revised version of the function with the fix:
+Here's the revised `quantile` function that addresses the identified issue:

 ```python
 def quantile(self, q=0.5, axis=0, numeric_only=True, interpolation="linear"):